We Believe in Miracles!

 Alcohol Use Disorder (AUD)

 Problem drinking that becomes severe is given the medical diagnosis of “alcohol use disorder” or AUD.
-Approximately 7.2 percent or 17 million adults in the United States ages 18 and older had an AUD in 2012.
-This includes 11.2 million men and 5.7 million women.
-Adolescents can be diagnosed with an AUD as well, and in 2012, an estimated 855,000 adolescents ages 12–17 had an AUD.
+Approximately 7.2 percent, or 17 million adults in the United States ages 18 and older, had an AUD in 2012.
+This percentage includes 11.2 million men and 5.7 million women.
+Adolescents can also be diagnosed with AUD; in 2012, an estimated 855,000 adolescents ages 12–17 had an AUD.

-To be diagnosed with an AUD, individuals must meet certain criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Individuals must meet specific criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM) to be diagnosed with AUD.
 Under DSM–5, the current version of the DSM, anyone meeting any two of the 11 criteria during the same 12-month period receives a diagnosis of AUD.
 The severity of an AUD—mild, moderate, or severe—is based on the number of criteria met.

-To assess whether you or loved one may have an AUD, here are some questions to ask.
+Here are some questions to assess whether you or a loved one may have an AUD.
 In the past year, have you: